en-japan-air/sbt-packer/README.md

 // Specify the version of Packer you want to use packerVersion := "0.7.5"

-// Specify the id of the source ami to generate from packerSourceAmi := "ami-64e27e0c"
+// Specify the id of the source ami to generate from (defaults to current trusty ubuntu amd64 ebs AMI) packerSourceAmi := "ami-64e27e0c"

-// Specify instance type
-packerInstanceType := "ubuntu"

-// Specify the region
+// Specify AWS region
 packerRegion := "us-east-1"

+// List of regions to copy the AMI to (defaults Set()) packerAmiRegions := Set("us-west-2", "ap-northeast-1")

 // Specify the instance type
 packerInstanceType := "t1.micro"